-15.1 A basic level of services will be provided to qualifying households with a total gross income level which is below a determined amount, and according to further specified criteria as determined by Council from time to time.
+15.1.
+A basic level of services will be provided to qualifying households with a total gross income level which is below a determined amount, and according to further specified criteria as determined by Council from time to time.

-15.2.
-Indigence subsidies will be funded from the equitable share contribution made from the national government's fiscus and as provided for in the municipal budget.

-15.3.
-Subsidised services may include electricity, sewerage, refuse removal and assessment rates.

-15.4.
-If a consumer's consumption or use of the municipal service is less than the subsidised service, the unused portion may not be accrued by the consumer and will not entitle the consumer to cash or a rebate in respect of the unused portion.

-15.5.
-If a consumer's consumption or use of a municipal service is in excess of the subsidised service, the consumer will be obliged to pay for such excess consumption at the applicable service charges.

-15.6.
-All consumers who qualify for an equitable share subsidy must agree, upon request if requested, to the installation of a prepaid electricity meter and will be placed on restricted service levels in order to limit further escalation of debt.

-15.7.
-Where applicable, these indigent consumers may be exonerated from a portion of their arrear debt.

-15.8.
-Where a qualifying consumer's account is paid in full at the date of application, or regularly maintains a paid up account after receiving the subsidy, the restriction on service levels will be waived.

-15.9.
-An indigent consumer must immediately request de-registration by the municipality or its authorised agent if his/her circumstances have changed to the extent that he/she no longer meets the criteria.

-15.10.
-An indigent consumer may at any time request de-registration.

-15.11 A list of indigent consumers will be maintained and may be made available to the general public.

-15.12 All of the aforementioned criteria stipulated in section 15 herein will be read in conjunction and subject to the Indigent Policy as adopted by the Council of Ray Nkonyeni Local Municipality.
+- 15.2.
+Indigence subsidies will be funded from the equitable share contribution made from the national government's fiscus and as provided for in the municipal budget. - 15.3.
+Subsidized services may include electricity, sewerage, refuse removal and assessment rates. - 15.4.
+If a consumer's consumption or use of the municipal service is less than the subsidized service, the unused portion may not be accrued by the consumer and will not entitle the consumer to cash or a rebate in respect of the unused portion. - 15.5.
+If a consumer's consumption or use of a municipal service is in excess of the subsidized service, the consumer will be obliged to pay for such excess consumption at the applicable service charges. - 15.6.
+All consumers who qualify for an equitable share subsidy must agree, if requested, to the installation of a prepaid electricity meter and will be placed on restricted service levels in order to limit further escalation of debt. - 15.7.
+Where applicable, these indigent consumers may be exonerated from a portion of their arrear debt. - 15.8.
+Where a qualifying consumer's account is paid in full at the date of application, or regularly maintains a paid-up account after receiving the subsidy, the restriction on service levels will be waived. - 15.9.
+An indigent consumer must immediately request de-registration by the municipality or its authorized agent if his/her circumstances have changed to the extent that he/she no longer meets the criteria. - 15.10.
+An indigent consumer may at any time request de-registration. - 15.11.
+A list of indigent consumers will be maintained and may be made available for review considering Protection of Personal Information Act (POPIA). - 15.12.
+All of the aforementioned criteria stipulated in section 15 herein will be read in conjunction and subject to the Indigent Policy as adopted by the Council of Ray Nkonyeni Local Municipality.